-Modern technology makes it possible to visualize memory processes within the brain and to create high-resolution images of its structure and function.
-Imaging techniques are essential for understanding memory formation and cognition and the development of new therapies for brain diseases.
-The German Center for Neurodegenerative Diseases (DZNE) is now focusing its nationwide expertise in the field under the umbrella of the National Neuroimaging Network.
+Brain scans, as provided by magnetic resonance imaging (MRI) or positron emission tomography (PET), allow to study and quantify the structure, function of the human brain and the pathological changes that occur in neurodegenerative diseases.
+Imaging techniques are therefore indispensable tools for basic and clinical research.
+The German Center for Neurodegenerative Diseases (DZNE) focusses its nationwide expertise in this field under the umbrella of the National Neuroimaging Network.
 The network is coordinated by the site speaker of Magdeburg: Prof. Emrah Düzel.
 The coordination group also includes Prof. Oliver Speck (University of Magdeburg) and Prof. Tony Stöcker (DZNE Bonn).

 Magnetic resonance imaging is pioneering this process.
 The clinical study centers, in which subjects are examined by MRI are distributed throughout Germany.
 To harmonize the imaging across all different sites, standard operating procedures and quality checks for MRI have been developed.
 This allows to compare directly imaging data acquired by brain scanners at different sites.
 In addition, this standardization enables a continuous innovation of MR imaging.
 Hence newly developed imaging methods can be made seamlessly available nationwide for clinical research in the National Neuroimaging Network.
 At present, more than 1000 participants are involved in our innovative studies on a nationwide scale.